-Roast duck breasts with mushroom sauce on your Christmas menu, it can be pre-cooked the previous day and finished off on D-day.
-It consists in two skinless duck breasts wrapped together in bacon and served with a mix of chanterelle and oyster mushrooms in a creamy Cognac and white wine sauce, super tender, flavorful and delicious!
+Put this roast duck breasts with mushroom sauce on your Christmas menu, it can be pre-cooked the previous day and finished off on D-day.
+It consists in two skinless duck breasts wrapped together in bacon and served with a mix of chanterelle and oyster mushrooms in a creamy Cognac sauce, super tender, flavorful and delicious!
 A recipe for entertaining!

 This recipe serves two to three people depending on the weight of your duck breasts, the duck roast is pan roasted, make as many roasts as needed.
 You can prepare the duck roasts a day ahead and roast them on D-day.

 Duck breasts roast consists in two skinless duck breasts, one on top of the other, wrapped in a layer of bacon and attached with kitchen brine.

 I remove the skin of each breast myself, there is one side where it is easy to start from, you can just pull the skin away until you meet some resistance, there you can go on peeling with the help of a sharp kitchen knife.
 Then proceed removing any nerves.

 Add salt and pepper on each side of the breasts, lay them one on top of the other, the flat sides in the middle and the tail ends on opposite sides, lay enough bacon slices on your counter to wrap the roast completely and then attach the roast firmly with kitchen brine.